 6 Reasons to Purchase A Vacation Rental In San Diego

 Lately, you've been thinking a lot about investing strategies.
 You have a small nest egg that needs to grow, but frankly you don't trust the stock market.
 (If you're like many investors, your 401(k) hasn't fared well in recent years.)
 And while real estate has been somewhat of a rocky road in recent years, it's still a solid long-term investment strategy—and clearly we're in a buyer's market.
-But you aren't really interested in being a landlord.
+But you aren't really interested in being a landlord or delivering eviction notices.
 What to do?

 Christine Karpinski has a suggestion: Purchase a vacation home in San Diego and rent it out to tourists.

 "Vacation homes are almost always a good investment," says Karpinski, director of Owner Community for HomeAway—te the world's leading vacation rental marketplace—and author of How to Rent Vacation Properties by Owner, 2nd Edition: The Complete Guide to Buy, Manage, Furnish, Rent, Maintain and Advertise Your Vacation Rental Investment

 "First, if you're looking for a good long-term investment, real estate tends to be a good bet," she adds.
 "Second, vacation properties have the ability to pay for themselves, and owners often earn a profit in rental income.
 Third, the investment comes with the desirable perk of having a place at the beach or in the mountains to call your own.
 And finally, there has never been a better time to buy a vacation home—it's like the planets have all lined up perfectly."